agata-sm/CRISPR-pooled-RSL/containers/README.md

 docker images
 ```

-the output (the actual tag will be different):
+the output (the actual IMAGE ID will be different):

 ```
 REPOSITORY           TAG       IMAGE ID       CREATED         SIZE